FigueredoDev/Python-OtavioMiranda/README.md

 # Python3
-- Atividades e Aulas do curso de Python3 na Udemy
+- Activities and Classes of the Python3 course on Udemy

-# Observação
+# Note
-- Não estão listadas todas as aulas do curso em si.
+- Not all classes of the course itself are listed.

-## Link do curso abaixo:
+## Course link:
 - [Curso de Python 3 do Básico Ao Avançado](https://www.udemy.com/course/python-3-do-zero-ao-avancado/)
 - [Instrutor Luiz Otavio Miranda](https://github.com/luizomf)